-GRA explores deployment of mobile portal to ease Transfer Pricing documentation submissions
+GRA explores deployment of mobile portal to ease transfer pricing documentation submissions

 These documents must be submitted on or 4 months before the end of a business’ financial year.
 In cases where the taxpayer is unable to file within the stipulated time, they are permitted to apply for an extension and if approved, can be given up to 60 days within which to comply.

-According to Mr. Yidana, impacts of non-compliance include huge penalties and reputational damage.
+According to Yidana, impacts of non-compliance include huge penalties and reputational damage.

-For instance, failure to file transfer pricing returns, in general, attracts a GH¢500 penalty on the first day and GH¢10 daily afterwards, in line with the Revenue Administration Act (Act 915).
+For instance, failure to file transfer pricing returns, in general, attracts a GHC500 penalty on the first day and GHC10 daily afterwards, in line with the Revenue Administration Act (Act 915).

-“We are recommending that taxpayers should ensure that they maintain contemporaneous documentation such that when we come for an audit, we do not have a lot of issues.”
+“We are recommending that taxpayers should ensure that they maintain contemporaneous documentation such that when we come for an audit, we do not have a lot of issues”, he stated.

 He also urged taxpayers to consult tax experts to compile and submit TP documents, and write to the GRA Commissioner should they require clarity on TP-related issues.